adopted-ember-addons/ember-data-factory-guy/README.md

 - Use property ```timesCalled``` to verify how many times the ajax call was mocked
   - works when you are using mockQuery, mockQueryRecord, mockFindAll, or mockUpdate
-  - mockFind will always be at most 1 since it will only make ajax call the first time, and then the store will use cache the second time
+  - mockFindRecord will always be at most 1 since it will only make ajax call the first time, and then the store will use cache the second time
   - Example:
   ```javascript